antonioortegajr/antonioortegajr/docs/thisSite.md

 ## Site CI/CD :rocket:

 Github Actions for deployment to github pages.
 See nextjs.yml for the configuration.

+📱 PWA Features
+This website is a Progressive Web App (PWA) that works offline and can be installed on mobile devices.
+Features include:

+Offline Support: Works without internet connection
+Installable: Can be added to home screen on mobile devices Fast Loading: Cached resources for quick access
+Responsive: Optimized for all screen sizes

 ## :computer: Run Locally